 NURSE: Wah wah wah wah wah wah wah.
 Wah wah?
 Wah wah, wah wah wah wah.
 Wah wah wah?

 I’m fading fast.
 Initially I could participate with some coherence.
 Then my words turn to grunts.
 Before long my eyes are wide shut and I’m making decisions I don’t remember on topics I should probably care about.
 I just want to sleep.
 So I do.
-When I wake, Jose is gone and my wife is zonked.
+When I wake, my son is gone and my wife is zonked.
 The door opens.

 CAFETERIA LADY: Good morning.
 Ooh child, you look tired.
 What can I get you for breakfast?